- Chrome download gets interrupted for many users due to power cuts, internet connection issues, and more.

 Related Read: 10 Best Image Downloader Chrome Extensions

 Fix the Chrome Download Interrupted Error Easily

-If you use any of the troubleshooting methods described above, you should be able to easily resume interrupted download files in Chrome and not have to worry about losing download progress during power cuts or internet issues.
+Use any of the troubleshooting methods described above.
+You should be able to easily resume interrupted download files in Chrome and not have to worry about losing download progress during power cuts or internet issues.

 Let us know in the comments below if you found this article helpful and successfully resumed interrupted files.

 FAQs on Resuming Interrupted Chrome Downloads